 IVAR and your municipality makes plastic sorting easier for you.

-From January 2019, everyone living in Stavanger, Sandnes, Sola, Gjesdal, Randaberg, Finnøy, Kvitsøy, Klepp, Hå, Time and Ryfylke municipality will throw plastic in the residual waste.
+Everyone living in Stavanger, Sandnes, Sola, Gjesdal, Randaberg, Kvitsøy, Klepp, Hå, Time and Ryfylke municipality can throw plastic in the residual waste.

 All you need to do is put the plastic in the residual waste, and IVAR's waste sorting plant on Forus will sort the plastic for you, before it gets washed and recycled.